devrosilva/devrosilva/README.md

 Hello!
 Welcome to my profile!

-I am a dedicated front-end/mobile developer with expertise in HTML, CSS, JavaScript, TypeScript, React, and React Native.
-On a daily basis, I leverage these technologies to create user-friendly web and mobile experiences.
-I am also proficient in working with databases, having experience with PostgreSQL and Firebase.
-I have also a background as a back-end developer, having worked with Java and Python.
+I am a dedicated Frontend developer with expertise in HTML, CSS, JavaScript, TypeScript, React, PostgreSQL and Firebase.
+I also have a background as a Backend developer, having worked with Java and Python.

 In addition to my technical skills, I have experience working in agile teams, collaborating effectively to deliver high-quality projects within dynamic and fast-paced environments.

-Throughout my career, I have been driven by a passion for technology and a desire to create impactful solutions.
-I thrive in collaborative environments and am always eager to learn and adapt to new challenges.

-If you have any questions or would like to connect, don't hesitate to reach me. :)

 <br>